 Video marketing is going to help your business grow even more this year.
 It’s still continuing to grow in popularity and visibility.
 It hasn’t come close to reaching its peak.

-So it’s not too late to start creating your business video, in fact, now is the PERFECT time.
+So, it’s not too late to start creating your business video, in fact, now is a PERFECT time.

 Everyone else is going to be focusing on this!

 This means business video content is about to become extremely competitive.

 So, how can you compete, and stay cutting edge?
 Easy!